laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Large prio

 - Try to move all logic to ViewModel
+- Draw diagram when all is refactored.
+- Error when you have a small finger and try to pick a bigger hand for a not suitable hold.
+- Refactor / redesign the alert toaster.
+This can be done with Provider (will be a lot cleaner)
 - Write to file on every change.
 - Design screens for progress and the actual hang timer (don't forget to play sounds that notify you which grip and pocket is next).
 - Add board selection.
 Only beastmaker1000 atm.